Xen Kria SOM Starter Kits Support

 MACHINE=k26-smk-kr bitbake kria-image-full-cmdline

-There is no Xen support for combined MACHINE name k26-smk.
+There is no Xen support for the combined MACHINE name k26-smk.

-Yocto generated wic that contains XENs support can be found in <yocto_project>/build/tmp/deploy/images/<machine name>/kria-image-full-cmdline-<machine name>.wic in the Yocto project.
+In the Yocto project, the Yocto generated .wic that contains Xen support is found in <yocto_project>/build/tmp/deploy/images/<machine name>/kria-image-full-cmdline-<machine name>.wic.

-Users are encouraged to use Yocto flow, as it is verified and steps are simpler in Prepare SD card stage.
-If user still require to use PetaLinux, download a 2023.2 or later Kria SOM Starter Kit BSP.
+Use the Yocto flow because the flow is verified and steps are simpler in the Prepare the SD Card stage.
+If you must use PetaLinux, download a 2023.2 version or later Kria SOM Starter Kit BSP.
 Extract the PetaLinux project:

 petalinux-create -t project -s xilinx-<hardware>-<version>-<timestamp>.bsp